Crypto Taxes USA 2024: Expert Guide

 Members of a DAO can profit from the DAO in various ways.
 For example, they might receive a share of the profits which result from the activities of the DAO or they might sell their DAO tokens to investors.

 The IRS has no specific guidance on the taxation of DAOs.
 However, given the DAO is not a registered entity in any jurisdiction and has no central control, it cannot pay taxes itself.
 It’s therefore most akin to a flow-through entity, which is a business entity that passes any income it makes straight to its owners, shareholders, or investors.
-Under this interpretation, any income passed on to the members of the DAO would likely be subject to Income Tax, and sale of DAO tokens which have appreciated since acquiring them would be subject to capital gains taxes.
+Under this interpretation, any income passed on to the members of the DAO would likely be subject to Income Tax, and the sale of DAO tokens that have appreciated since acquiring them would be subject to capital gains taxes.

 Aside from the lack of federal guidance, the US state of Wyoming has formally recognized DAOs as a form of limited liability corporation (DAO LLC).
 The appropriate legal recognition of DAOs is an important step to understanding the flow-on tax characterization of a DAO.